mautini/datagaz/README.md

 Feel free to open issues or pull request if you find bugs or want to add some improvements to the code base.

-If you want to contact me for other purpose (non-tech), you can use the contact form on the website.
+If you want to contact me for other purpose (non-tech), you can use the contact link on the website.

 ## Roadmap